JorelAli/CommandAPI/README.md

   Additionally, the CommandAPI will drop support for old versions of Bukkit/Spigot.
 So far, the CommandAPI has been supporting versions 1.13 - 1.16.5, however given that over 80% of servers are running a version which is compatible with the CommandAPI, and over 75% of servers are running Minecraft 1.16 or above, the CommandAPI will no longer support versions below Minecraft 1.16.
 Due to the severity of the Minecraft 1.16.4 vulnerability, **CommandAPI 6.0.0 will only support Minecraft 1.16.5 and above.**

   This update will also fix minor issues such as Paper's console tab completion bug raised in [Issue #192](https://github.com/JorelAli/CommandAPI/issues/192).

+  **Upcoming list of features/additions/etc.:**
+  - Written in Java 16
+  - Fixes bug where `LocationArgument` and `Location2DArgument` produced errors when using Paper's console tab-completion
+  - Removes support for Minecraft 1.16.4 and below
+  - Improve performance
+  - Adds support for offline players with `PlayerArgument`

 - **CommandAPI 7.0.0:** Annotation improvements